Riley-Adams/portfolio/README.md

 To address the first question, we implemented a multiple regression linear model.
 For the second question, we implemented hierarchical clustering methods.

-# Regression Model for Life Expectancy Data of Various Contries
+# Regression Model for Life Expectancy Data of Various Countries

 [Project Report](https://github.com/Riley-Adams/sta108finalProject/blob/main/TermProjectFinal.pdf)